-Ever wonder exactly what goes into the secret sauce that becomes your credit score?
+Ever wonder what goes into the secret sauce that becomes your credit score?
 Some of the ingredients, of course, are easier to nail down than others.
 That’s because certain parts of a credit score, unfortunately, can have odd names or sound like they may have a double meaning.
 For example, the portion of your score known as your ‘credit account mix’ could be open for interpretation.

 To clear up any confusion, let’s discuss what the two largest U.S. credit scoring agencies – VantageScore and FICO – mean when they refer to someone’s credit mix.